 The research incorporates affective virtual character design for agency between doctor and patient.
 Emotion-driven responses from the avatar are integrated with spoken answers to the doctor's questions.
 The conversation engine server associates emotions with questions related to the medical case created for the patient interview.

-Procedural animation programming drives facial expressions, generating real time lip sync matched to voice synthesis of text retrieved from the conversation engine database, and postures of the patient avatar.
-Voice recognition and gesture-based motion tracking allows the student doctor to interact naturally with the avatar patient, including eye contact.
+Procedural animation programming drives facial expressions, generating real-time lip-sync matched to voice synthesis of text retrieved from the conversation engine database, and postures of the patient avatar.
+Voice recognition and gesture-based motion tracking allow the student doctor to interact naturally with the avatar patient, including eye contact.
 An immersive “sim-room” was created with a large-scale display system that provides a life-size scale simulation of the exam room environment.
 A desktop version allows for students to interact with the patient avatar using keyboard input for a text-based conversation.